 To help promote the Australian Cattle Dog, I have decided to offer training.
 In person lessons are available as well as board and train style training.

 I currently still work a full time job in addition to running my farm, and training and breeding my own ACDs.
 Training dogs are taken in on a first-come, first-served availability schedule.
-I am taking two to three dogs at a time in order to provide quality care and training to each dog, and I keep a waiting list.
+I am taking a handful dogs at a time in order to provide quality care and training to each dog, and I keep a waiting list.
 Current wait times for dogs added to the waiting list are 8 month to 12 months.
 To be added to the list, contact me through E-mail at firstname.lastname@example.org

 My training program is tailored to each dog and each situation.
 I have cattle and sheep available for training and I am focused on good stockmanship and management of livestock.
 Your goals for management of your stock and property will be discussed before training starts, and each dog's training plan will be different.
 I want your dog to be a successful working partner on your place.

 Basic Information About Training:

 Cost for board and train is $750/month, payable on the 1st day of each month, or the date of the dog's first day in training and monthly thereafter.
 Dogs are worked a minimum of 5 days a week and video of training sessions are taken and uploaded to YouTube weekly.
 Videos are uploaded regularly and you will be provided with a link to your dog's playlist.
 The link will be available forever, and the videos will remain available to you even after your dog goes home.
 I am available by phone, email, or Facebook to discuss your dogs progress, or address questions throughout the dog's time here and I will absolutely help you after the dog goes home.